libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/rule-based-ai/pacman.md

 ### **Task 4**:

-Assign different colours to the ghosts (this may require changes to the rendering process).
+Assign different colours to the ghosts.

 ### **Task 5**:
-Make different ghosts move at different speeds (again, check the rendering process!).
+Make different ghosts move at different speeds.

 ### **Task 6**:
 Assign new rules to ghosts depending on their colours (might be tricky, take your time and keep on working).